semantic-flow/sflo-dendron-notes/sflow.concept.mesh.resource-facet.dataset.md

 id: 6ki4upsdymjb9vy82oec2cf
 title: dataset
 desc: ''
-updated: 1751294627055
+updated: 1751351446442
 created: 1750655553990
 ---

 In the RDF universe, a dataset is a collection of one or more graphs.

-A **semantic flow dataset**  is represented by a [[sflow.concept.mesh.resource.folder]] that must contain at least one [[distribution file|related-topics.dataset.distribution]].
+A **mesh dataset**  is represented by a [[sflow.concept.mesh.resource.folder]] that must contain at least one [[distribution file|related-topics.dataset.distribution]].
 All distribution files should contain the same data, and must be named the dataset's [[sflow.concept.namespace.segment]].
 E.g., a dataset folder named "monsters" could contain distributions named "monsters.jsonld" and "monsters.ttl".

 [[sflow.concept.mesh.resource.node.dataset]]are a kind of semantic flow dataset that have a [[sflow.concept.mesh.resource.element.catalog-dataset]] and may contain other [[mesh nodes|sflow.concept.mesh.resource.node]].

-Consistent with [[DCAT v3|related-topics.dcat.vocabulary]], [[sflow.concept.mesh.resource.node.dataset.series]] are also [[sflow.concept.mesh.dataset]] themselves.
+Consistent with [[DCAT v3|related-topics.dcat.vocabulary]], [[sflow.concept.mesh.resource.node.dataset.series]] are also [[sflow.concept.mesh.resource-facet.dataset]] themselves.

 Some [[sflow.concept.mesh.resource.element]] are also mesh datasets:
 - [[sflow.concept.mesh.resource.element.catalog-dataset]]